aws-powertools/powertools-lambda-python/docs/utilities/data_classes.md

 > New in 1.20.0

-It is used for [API Gateway HTTP API Lambda Authorizer payload version 2](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-lambda-authorizer.html){target="_blank" rel="nofollow"}.
+It is used for [API Gateway HTTP API Lambda Authorizer payload version 2](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-lambda-authorizer.html){target="_blank"}.
-See also [this blog post](https://aws.amazon.com/blogs/compute/introducing-iam-and-lambda-authorizers-for-amazon-api-gateway-http-apis/){target="_blank" rel="nofollow"} for more details.
+See also [this blog post](https://aws.amazon.com/blogs/compute/introducing-iam-and-lambda-authorizers-for-amazon-api-gateway-http-apis/){target="_blank"} for more details.

 === "app.py"